Wike raises concern over FG’s indifference to IDPs, humanitarian crisis in Benue

-Governor Nyesome Wike of Rivers State has raised concern over the Federal government’s indifference to the Internally Displaced Persons, IDPs, the situation in Benue and the consequent humanitarian crisis in the state.
+Governor Nyesome Wike of Rivers State has raised concern over perceived Federal government’s indifference to the Internally Displaced Persons, IDPs, situation in Benue and the humanitarian crisis in the state.

-He also condemned the activities of terrorist herdsmen in the state that lead to killings and displacement of the people from their ancestral homes.
+He also condemned the activities of terrorists’ herdsmen in the state that lead to killings and displacement of the people from their ancestral homes.

 He said “even if the Federal Government does not like the Benue state Governor, they should support him because the people of the state voted for the President.
 The federal government should take care of the Internally Displaced Persons, IDPs, in Benue as they do in the North East and other states.”